 Oliver’s media practice focuses on online and offline privacy, defamation and reputation management.
 He advises companies in the retail, energy, aviation, healthcare and financial sectors, both in England and abroad, and high profile individuals in British and international politics, business and finance, policing, shipping, sports, the charitable sector and private life.

 His media experience also involves pre-publication and post-publication matters covering a wide variety of subjects and fields, from academic publications to foreign financial reporting.
 He is skilled in obtaining injunctions to restrain the misuse and media exploitation of confidential corporate information.

 Oliver’s commercial disputes practice focuses on breach of contract and breach of fiduciary duty cases.
 He has wide experience of pre-action issues and interim relief (including obtaining a worldwide freezing injunction before the High Court).

 Oliver is experienced in Commercial Court, Mercantile Court, general Queen’s Bench and Chancery Division commercial litigation, including some of the heavyweight Russian and Middle Eastern litigation of recent years.
 He also has experience in financial sector disputes – especially private equity – professional negligence, oil & gas litigation, and pursuing individuals and entities both in England and abroad.

 Oliver is highlighted as a key lawyer in Legal 500.
 He is also a regular contributor on Commercial and Media Law issues.

-- Oliver recently appeared on talkRADIO with journalist Ian Collins to discuss the wider libel issues surrounding review sites for both consumers and those listed, following the case of a man facing criminal charges in Thailand for causing ‘damage to the reputation’ of a hotel through his negative TripAdvisor review.
+- talkRADIO – The wider libel issues surrounding review sites for both consumers and those listed, following the case of a man facing criminal charges in Thailand for causing ‘damage to the reputation’ of a hotel through his negative TripAdvisor review

 - The Times – Donald Trump’s tweets turn focus to social media responsibility after Capitol siege